danplatypus30/tp/docs/UserGuide.md

 - For commands with the `INDEX` parameter, `INDEX` refers to the numbers from the **list of patients currently displayed**.
 Check that you are giving a valid index for the currently displayed list!

 - For commands with the `INDEX` parameter, if you enter the index as `0` or a number longer than 10 digits, the error message will tell you `Invalid command format!`.
-Doublecheck that you are giving a valid index for the currently displayed list!
+Ensure that you are giving a valid index for the currently displayed list!
 </div>

 [🔝 Back to Top](#table-of-contents)